Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-training.md

 Activation = sigmoid  # activation : sigmoid, softmax
 weight_regularizer = l2norm
 weight_regularizer_constant = 0.005
+input_layers = inputlayer
 ```

 The following restrictions must be adhered to:

  - Model file must have a `[Model]` section.
  - Model file must have at least one layer.
  - Valid keys must have valid properties.
-The invalid keys in each section is ignored.
+The invalid keys in each section result in an error.

 > [!NOTE]
-> All paths are relative to the current working directory unless stating an absolute path.
+> All paths inside the INI file are relative to the INI file path unless the absolute path is stated.
-> Set `save_path` and `Dataset` from the code rather than describing inside the model file.
+> Consider setting `save_path` and `dataset` from the code rather than describing inside the model file to avoid this behavior.

 Following example constructs model from INI file: